al3xandr3/al3xandr3.github.io/_posts/2014-06-26-presenting.md

 ## Communications rely on 3 questions
 - What you want them to know ?
 - What you want them to do ?
-- How you want them to feel ? (emotional connection is an advantage)
+- How you want them to feel ? (emotional connection increases pontencial of message to stick)

 ## BodyLanguage